All Episodes

 Interesting.

-So how was it weird for you to go from one genre to a completely different one?
+So how, was it weird for you to go from one genre to a completely different one?

 Weird?

-i don't know if it was weird it was foolish by everybody else's accounts because i had already built something substantial in the rock industry yeah and i kind of walked away from that and went to a completely different genre that there might be some overlap of stained fans that also liked country music.
+And I kind of walked away from that and went to a completely different genre that there might be some overlap of stained fans that also liked country music.

 But I was certainly in that moment shooting myself in the foot and having to basically start over because my value in the industry was towards the rock industry and nobody knew who I was in the country industry unless they would listen to rock music too.

-So it kind of In perfect me form, I took the hard road and decided I was going to change genres along with putting something out by myself, which would have been hard enough as it is.
+So it kind of in perfect me form, I took the hard road and decided I was going to change genres along with putting something out by myself, which would have been hard enough as it is.

 How has country music changed itself as a genre?